Care Resource Services

 Long Term Rental Assistance (Dade County): If you have been diagnosed with AIDS, the City of Miami operates a Long Term Rental Assistance program that assigns cases to Care Resource for our Housing Specialists to manage.
 Watch the City’s website for an opportunity to apply for their waiting list.

-This means we have staff at all three locations that are experts in local rental markets and may be able to assist you with your housing questions.
+This means we have staff at all locations that are experts in local rental markets and may be able to assist you with your housing questions.

 PrEP – PEP